tcardoso2/considering/README.md

 **v 0.1.?:**  Integration with API.AI from Google for contextual content (WIP)

 # Changelog:
+**v 0.1.4:**  Working on file and user story test cases - added actiona and purpose iterators;
 **v 0.1.3:**  Working on user story unit tests - can extract the user from a user story.
 **v 0.1.2:**  Working on converting a statement object to a user story.
 Building user story members and use cases (WIP).
 Setup of badges and travis build (WIP).
 **v 0.1.1:**  Adding travis-ci configuration files (draft, WIP), declaring strict mode in JS files.